 - if you begin to act as something other than your role suggests

-The counselling service offers a comprehensive range of resources to invite students to consider:
+The counselling service offers a comprehensive range of resources which you can invite students to consider:

 - self help resources in the Learning Grid and Library